-The selling begins.
-Home prices fall.
+The panic selling begins.
+You begin to see rapid price reductions for homes on the MLS.
 Unemployment increases.
-Houses are languishing on the MLS listing, and housing affordability increases.
+Houses are taking even longer to sell on the MLS, and housing affordability begins to increase.
 New home construction freezes.
-California CAR index for 2008: 33%, 2009: 50.75%, 2010: 48%.
+The federal reserve starts lowering interest rates.
+At this time the California CAR index for 2008: 33%, in 2009: 50.75%, and in 2010: 48%.

 Housing prices begin to stabilize.
 Few people are willing to invest in real estate.
 Investors with experience, capital, and track records are able to raise funds for investing.
 Think when the CAR affordability index was 52.75% in 2011 and 51% in 2012.

 When the market becomes overheated, you’ll start hearing, “Well this market is different because X won’t happen again, and interest rates are low, so I better pull the trigger before the Fed takes action.”
 The specific property you are looking at should drive your investment decision.
-Not macro economic forces.
+Not macroeconomic forces.
 You shouldn’t pull money out of our house to buy any piece of property because interest rates are low.
 And if interest rates are high, you aren’t going to pass on an investment that makes financial sense.